clairvoyant/cblas/README.md

 Delphi
 -------

+I'm open to adapt to Delphi, if a kind soul provides me a license :).
+Nevertheless, is you do the adaptation work, I will be more than happy to merge your changes.

 This unit has not been tested with Delphi, (I haven't used Delphi in the last 12 years).

-I'm open to adapt to Delphi, if a kind soul provides me a license 😊, Nevertheless, is you do the adaptation work, I will merge your changes.

 Testing
 -------